An enlarged prostate is a condition that many men suffer from, but few wish to talk about it.

 Prostate volume (size) is a critical consideration in selecting the best surgical intervention for your BPH because complications increase with prostate volume.

-Natural supplements have also been shown to be effective in the management of BPH.
+Natural supplements have also been shown to be effective in the management of BPH and offering prostate relief.

 Saw palmetto is the most commonly used herbal supplement for treating lower urinary tract symptoms.